 Lesson to be learned

 All you need for a lifetime of successful investing is a few big winners, and the pluses from those will overwhelm the minuses from the stocks that don’t work out.”

 – Peter Lynch.

 Nobody likes to lose money, but losses are an inevitable part of investing.
 The key is to control your losses and manage downside risk intelligently, so you are in the best position possible to take advantage of larger market upswings.
 By sticking to an emotion-free, disciplined investment strategy, you can increase the odds of success in the long-term by determining when it is most appropriate to take risk and when it is more appropriate to hedge risk.

 Our investment team has two simple indicators we share that help you see how the economy is doing (we call this the Recession Probability Index, or RPI), as well as if the US Stock Market is strong (bull) or weak (bear).

-The Recession Probability Index (RPI) has a current reading of 22.97, forecasting further economic growth and not warning of a recession at this time.
-The Bull/Bear indicator is currently 100% bullish – 0% neutral – 0% bearish.
-This means the indicator believes there is a slightly higher than average likelihood of stock market increases in the near term (within the next 18 months).
+The Recession Probability Index (RPI) has a current reading of 23.07, forecasting further economic growth and not warning of a recession at this time.
+The Bull/Bear indicator is currently 50% bullish – 50% bearish.
+This means the indicator has a neutral outlook on stock market direction in the near term (within the next 18 months).